-Returns A new VAOCombo object with the correct attribute binding set_element_buffer (format, vbo)
+Returns A new VAOCombo object with the correct attribute binding

 Map parts of the vbos to an attribute name.
 This can be called multiple times to describe hos the buffers map to attribute names.
 If the same vbo is passed more than once it must be an interleaved buffer.